Home

 Daughter Marvel Esther Liston (1909-1998) was born in 1909 in Iowa.
 At the age of about 24, on June 15, 1933, she was wed to 28-year-old mill worker Delbert "Devere" Hoyt (1905-1993), son of Reason and Mollie Ellen Hoyt.
 The wedding was held in Cumberland, officiated by Baptist Church pastor Rev. William Warden.
 The only known offspring of the family were daughteers Pearl Ellen Hoyt and Carol E. Hoyt.
 The Hoyts made their home in Cumberland, IA in 1940, where Devere earned a living as a clerk with a farmers cooperative, and in Adair, IA in 1944.
 Then between 1944 and 1950, the Hoyts pulled up stakes and migrated to Colorado, where he secured a position as a bulk gas deliveryman for Standard Oil Company.
 The federal census enumeration of 1950 lists them in Loveland, Larimer County, CO.
 The angel of death claimed Marvel in 1998.
 The couple reposes in for eternity in Resthaven Memory Gardens in Fort Collins, CO.

 ~ Son Francis M. "Frank" Liston ~ Son Francis M. "Frank" Liston (1869-1958) was born on Oct.
 26, 1869 in Cass County.
 He was a bachelor for many years, and did not marry until he was 55 years of age.
 Frank lived in Cumberland, IA and was a longtime mechanic.
 On Feb.
 20, 1924, he entered into wedlock with 38-year-old Clara Keasey (1885-1929), daughter of John and Minnie (Folsom) Keasey.
 Rev. A. Breeling, of the Methodist Episcopal Church, presided.
-Together they produced a daughter, Mary Patricia "Patsy" Kirchner.
+Together they raised a great-niece, Mary Patricia "Patsy" (Liston) Kirchner.
 The family was plunged into mourning when Clara died in 1929.
 She sleeps for all time in Cumberland's Greenwood Cemetery.
 By 1930, the widowed Frank and young Patsy lived together with his elderly mother in Cumberland.
 His work at that time was plumbing.
-He owned his own mechanical repair shop in Cumberland as of 1940.
+He owned his own mechanical repair shop in a hardware store in Cumberland and is known to have worked on windmills.
 Frank died in 1958.
 His remains were laid to rest in Greenwood Cemetery.
-Daughter Mary Patricia "Patsy" Liston (1924-2005) was born on Oct.
-12, 1925 in Nebraska.
-She was young when her mother died, and grew up in her father's household in Cumberland, IA.
-She married Francis Leonard Kirchner (Feb.
-18, 1919-1979).
-During World War II, Francis joined the U.S. Armed Forces and was deployed to England.
-While he was away, Patsy gave birth to their son, in January 1944, in Greater Community Hospital in Creston, IA.
-Three children in this family were Francis "Duane" Kirchner, Debra Streiler and Billy L. Kirchner.
-Circa 1948, the Kirchners Plattsmouth, NE.
-Francis succumbed to the spectre of death on April 16, 1979.
-Patsy died at the age of 81 on Dec.
-18, 2005.
-They sleep side by side in Greenwood Cemetery.

 ~ Son John P. Liston ~